Hypocalymma connatum: Description

 Hypocalymma connatum is a shrub that typically grows to a height of up to 40 cm.
 Its leaves are narrowly egg-shaped, 6–7 mm long and 1.0–1.5 mm wide on a petiole 0.5 mm long.
 The edges of the leaves are strongly curved downwards or rolled under with usually 8 to 15 oil glands on either side of the mid-vein.
 The flowers are arranged singly or in pairs in leaf axils on a peduncle 3–4 mm long, with small bracteoles, each flower on a pedicel 0.7–1 mm long.
 The sepals are very broadly egg-shaped, 2.0–2.5 mm long and up to 3.2 mm wide and whitish or tinged with red.
 The petals are 3.5–4.0 mm in diameter and probably white.
 There are about 17 stamens with the filaments about 3 mm long and joined for about half their length.
 The fruit is a capsule about 3.5 mm long.

 Taxonomy

 Hypocalymma connatum was first formally described in 2003 by Arne Strid and Greg Keighery in the Nordic Journal of Botany from a specimen exhibited at a wildflower show in Perth in 1938.
 The specific epithet (connatum) means 'joined together', especially at the base, and refers to the stamens.

 Distribution

 The distribution and habitat of this species are unknown.
-Charles Gardner acquired the specimen fom the wildflower show, and Barbara Rye and others suggested in the journal Nuytsia, that the specimen may have been collected with Hypocalymma verticillare in the high rainfall areas in the south-west of Western Australia.
+Charles Gardner acquired the specimen from the wildflower show, and Barbara Rye and others suggested in the journal Nuytsia, that the specimen may have been collected with Hypocalymma verticillare in the high rainfall areas in the south-west of Western Australia.